-Alleghany, Rockbridge, Salem, and Buena area assistance programs.
+Alleghany, Rockbridge, Salem, and Buena County area assistance programs.

 There are churches, charities, and government financial assistance programs that help low income or struggling families.
 Find where to get money for rent, electric bill help, and information on job training or debt assistance in Alleghany, Salem, Rockbridge, or Buena Virginia.
 All of the agencies, food pantries, and clinics below may help.